For Au Pairs, Mother’s Helps

 - If you want to make sure that YOU are chosen for the best positions, then send us a short video or link to a short introductory video about yourself.
 See here for instructions to do this from your computer with webcam but you can of course upload a video clip from your smart phone too.
 It should be short – 3 minutes, and mention about you, your family, your interests, plans for the future and why you wish to work with children (or elderly).
 Remember to smile!
 Check the privacy settings too.

 - If you are applying to be an au pair in the UK then there is no charge to register with Heavenly Au Pairs & Nannies to begin your Overseas Experience, but you will need to pay for your own travel, any insurance or other related expenses, check for more information on cheaper flights and insurance through our partners at STA Travel.

 Heavenly Au Pairs is a member of the International Au Pair Association (IAPA) and we look after our candidates well.
 For our au pairs we offer additional benefits through our membership of BAPAA (British Au Pair Agencies Association) including regular and discounted day trips, membership of the www.aupairfriends.com website, advice, free replacement – if necessary and many other benefits.

-For your security, please note that Heavenly Au Pairs can be contacted out of office hours to deal with true emergencies (only relating to Au Pair placements not employee placement).
+For your security, please note that Heavenly Au Pairs can be contacted out of office hours to deal with true emergencies (only relating to Au Pair placements in the UK not employee placement).
 If you are one of our families or one of our au pairs we will give you this emergency contact number.

 Regardless of whether or not you choose to register with Heavenly Au Pairs, we advise you to always find your host family through a reputable agency (which should be a member of BAPAA and/or IAPA) – don’t try to find one by yourself.
 Why?